A Theoretical Comparison of No-U-Turn Sampler Variants: Necessary and Sufficient Convergence Conditions and Mixing Time Analysis under Gaussian Targets: Introduction

 \section{Introduction}

-In this paper we consider No U-Turn Samplers (NUTS) \cite{hoffman2014no}, a class of dynamic implementations of the Hamiltonian Monte Carlo algorithm (HMC).
-HMC is a Metropolis-Hastings algorithm designed to sample a target probability density $\pi\propto \exp(-U)$ on $\Rset^d$.
-The proposal is obtained by integrating a system of Hamiltonian equations related to the potential $U$ using the leapfrog integrator with stepsize $h>0$ and $T\in \Nset_{>0}$ steps.
-This method has a pretty long history; It originated computational physics in 1987 \cite{duane1987hybrid} and gained in popularity inside the statistics community in the early paper of \cite{neal1992bayesian}; See, for example \cite[chapter 9]{liu2001monte}, \cite{neal-hmc} and \cite{girolami2011riemann}.
-To have an efficient HMC, the parameters of discretization $(h,T)$ have to be well tuned.
-The first NUTS algorithm appeared to solve this problem in 2011 \cite{hoffman2014no} and was successively refined \cite{Betancourt}.
-NUTS algorithms are now the main inference engine for probabilistic programming languages such as Pyro \cite{bingham2019pyro}, Stan \cite{Stan_libcarpenter2017stan}, PyMC3 \cite{Salvatier2016} and Turing \cite{ge2018t}.
+In this work, we analyze a class of Markov chain Monte Carlo (MCMC) algorithms \cite{metropolis1953equation,hastings1970monte} known as No U-Turn Samplers (NUTS) \cite{hoffman2014no}.
+NUTS, in its various form, correspond to a automatic tuning variant of Hamiltonian Monte Carlo (HMC) \cite{duane1987hybrid,neal1992bayesian}.
+MCMC algorithms such as HMC are designed to sample from a target probability density $\pi\propto \exp(-U)$ on $\Rset^d$, where $U$, the unnormalized log-density of $\pi$, is known.
+HMC operates by integrating a system of Hamiltonian equations related to the potential $U$ using the leapfrog integrator with stepsize $h>0$ and $T\in \Nset_{>0}$ steps.
+Initially developed in the computational physics community \cite{duane1987hybrid}, HMC was later introduced to the computational statistics community through \cite{neal1992bayesian}.
+(See, for also \cite[chapter 9]{liu2001monte}, \cite{neal-hmc} and \cite{girolami2011riemann}.)
+The wide adoption and practical succcess of HMC, however, had to wait for more than a decade;HMC is very sensitive to the discretization parameters $(h,T)$ and good computational performance could only be obtained after extensive tuning effort.
+This was later resolved by the development of NUTS \cite{hoffman2014no} and later refinements\cite{Betancourt}, which automatically tuned $T$.
+As a result, NUTS is now the \textit{de facto} standard inference engine in popular probabilistic programming languages such as Pyro \cite{bingham2019pyro}, Stan \cite{Stan_libcarpenter2017stan}, PyMC3 \cite{Salvatier2016} and Turing \cite{ge2018t}.